GreekPerspective/glem/README.md

 Dependencies
 ============

-Just **Python 3** for the word list based lemmatizer.
-For machine learning based lemmatization that also takes into account the context, you also need **[Frog](https://languagemachines.github.io/frog/)**.
+Just **Python 3** for the simple word list based lemmatizer.

+To add machine learning based lemmatization that also takes into account the context, you also need **[Frog](https://languagemachines.github.io/frog/)**.
 By far the easiest way to install Frog is to use [Lamachine](https://proycon.github.io/LaMachine/).

 Example usage
 =============